What bike is best suited for the race? Which tires should I run and at what pressure? What gear range is optimal, will i spin out with a 1x setup?

 Course and Terrain

 The race course as you already know spans the great State of Michigan from Lake Huron near Standish to Lake Michigan in the coastal town of Ludington.
 That’s 210 (or 100 for the Coast Loop) miles of glorious gravel, two-track and minimal pavement to plan for!
 For the sake of our discussion we’ll cover the route as one would race it; from east to west.
 Starting off near Lake Huron you immediately roll out on gravel roads with some medium size gravel that’s a bit loose in the first miles.
+If the area received lots of recent rain, you may need to bypass a massive mud section on foot, but it’s a quick bypass.
 The terrain isn’t super hilly out of the gate with just enough undulation to keep you occupied.
 Some mildly sandy roads are encountered near game lands that can be loose if dry along with chatter from vehicles.

 Generally speaking the route is pretty tame to the first checkpoint in Gladwin, MI around mile 50.
 Once you depart from Gladwin the terrain will begin to undulate more abruptly with some actual climbing and descending starting to take shape.
 The roads are less populated and more rural at this point so the surface varies quite a bit.
 Right around mile 70 you’ll encounter another two-track section to spice things up and get your attention.
 From there it’s gravel per usual with some sandy spots here and there as you pedal through the Muskegon river watershed and surrounding low areas.
 At about mile 100 you’ll hit the second checkpoint in the small town of Marion, MI.
 A little bit of pavement will be a welcome reprieve to stretch those legs out and rest the upper body.